jas0ndiamond/nssk-database/README.md

 ./start.sh
 ```

-The MySQL database port is forwarded from 3306 to 23306 by default.
+The MySQL database port set up to be forwarded by default.
 If the database is web-facing, configure router port-forwarding if necessary.

 ---